-How do I know if the laboratory performing the rabies antibody testing is approved by the Department of Agriculture and Water Resources?
+How do I know if the laboratory performing the rabies antibody testing is approved by the Department of Agriculture, Water and the Environment?

-The Department of Agriculture and Water Resources does not approve laboratories for rabies antibody testing.
+The Department of Agriculture, Water and the Environment does not approve laboratories for rabies antibody testing.
 The government veterinary service in the country of export approves the laboratory.

 Why do I have to wait 180 days after the rabies antibody testing before I can import my dog or cat?

 It can take up to 180 days for an animal infected with the rabies virus to show signs of the disease.
 During this time there is no reliable way to tell if the animal has been infected.